aws-samples/aws-sagemaker-heart-disease-prediction/README.md

 ![run](heart-disease-predictor/src/main/resources/images/runningSageMaker.png)

-13. When a cell blocks finishes execution, a number is displayed next to the cell.
-Continue clicking on **Run** on each cell block.
+13. When a cell blocks finishes execution, a number is displayed next to the cell.  **Continue clicking on Run** on each cell block that contains code.
 Note: Training and deploying the model take the longest time.

 14. After you have hosted your model, copy the **endpoint name.**  You will use this endpoint name when launching cloud formation.